OxfordUniversityItalianSociety/OxfordUniversityItalianSociety.github.io/README.md

 ```

 The section beginning and ending with `---` identifies a block containing a bunch of variables, and this followed by a human-readable description of the event.
 Here's what each variable means/does:
-	- `types: tag1 tag2` ...
-	this assigns some tags to each event, so that it can be recovered easily using the filter buttons in the main page (clicking on a filter only shows events with that tag).
+- `types: tag1 tag2 ...` This assigns some tags to each event, so that it can be recovered easily using the filter buttons in the main page (clicking on a filter only shows events with that tag).
 For now the tags available are `speaker`, `cinema` and `social` (although more can be added by changing the corresponding `.yml` file in `/data/`).
 Any subset of these tags can be added to types (just interval them with a simple space), and if an event has more tags, it will be identified by more filters.
 Simple as that.
-	- `image: path-to-image`
-	this assigns a main image to the event.
+- `image: path-to-image` This assigns a main image to the event.
 The image file should be put in the folder `/images/events/`.
-	- `week: number`
-	the term week number the event is held in.
+- `week: number` The term week number the event is held in.
-	- `old: false/true`
-	whether the event is old (`true`), and hence should be shown only on the events page, or if it is instead new (`false`) and should be shown in the main page.
+- `old: false/true` Whether the event is old (`true`), and hence should be shown only on the events page, or if it is instead new (`false`) and should be shown in the main page.
 When an event turns old, please modify the corresponding file.
-	- `startDate : YYYY-MM-DDTHH:MM:SSZ`
-	date and time of the beginning of the event.
+- `startDate : YYYY-MM-DDTHH:MM:SSZ` Date and time of the beginning of the event.
 Notice __the obnoxious format needs to be preserved__!
 It is used internally by Hugo to handle it properly as an actual date and to show it nicely.
 If you mess up with it, you'll probably start seeing weird numbers instead of the correct year, for example.
-	- `endDate : YYYY-MM-DDTHH:MM:SSZ`
-	same as above, but for the end of the event.
+- `endDate : YYYY-MM-DDTHH:MM:SSZ` Same as above, but for the end of the event.
-	- `place : wherever`
-	info on the place of the event.
+- `place : wherever` Info on the place of the event.
 This is going to be read as is by humans, so you can write anything meaningful, really.
-	- `title : fancy title`
-	a title for the event.
+- `title : fancy title` A title for the event.
 Same as above.
-	- `whatever comes after the "---"`
-	a description of the event: this will also be shown as is, in the corresponding event page.
+- `whatever comes after the "---"` A description of the event: this will also be shown as is, in the corresponding event page.

 That should be it regarding events.
 You can add as many as you want: all those identified as old will be shown in the `/events/` page, while all those identified as not old will be shown in the main page.
 In both case, they will be nicely organised in a grid.
 I've tried to automate the process as much as possible: for example, the images will be automatically centered and resized to preserve a fixed aspect-ratio, and the small dark grey box will be resized to accomodate for longer titles.
 Certain things, however, can't be automated: if you put an image where the relevant bit is on the top right corner, you'll se nothing relevant; if the title is ridiculously long, it will spill over the maximum size of the element, and it will look bad.
 Check every time you modify things to make sure the website still looks nice.